-Parents cannot withdraw children from Relationships Education because it is important that all children receive this content, covering topics such as positive relationships and how to stay safe.
+Parents cannot withdraw children from RSE Education as it is now a mandatory subject as of September 2020.
+It is important that all children receive this content, covering topics such as positive relationships and how to stay safe.
 We include in our relationships curriculum a strong emphasis on anti-bullying and this is taught throughout school.
 We challenge all kinds of bullying and the harmful language associated to it in a positive way so that children understand that it is wrong and harmful without feeling judged.
 We are a school that challenges all kinds of bullying including homophobia, transphobia and bi-phobia.